Facts and Stats

 Carlow University employs its own police force, which provides 24-hour protection seven days a week.

-94% of Carlow graduates obtain employment upon graduation in their academic field.
+97% of Carlow graduates obtain employment upon graduation.

 How many computer labs are on campus?